 Then there is a huge tire clearance of Lauf Grit SL fork.
 I mean HUGE!
 Just look at the pictures with a 42mm Soma Cazadero tire.
 I easily managed to put a Schwalbe Thunder Burt 650×2,25 inch tire with tons of clearance.
 I believe that Soma Cazadero 700x50c will also fit nicely (which I will test very soon!).
 But this huge amount of clearance can be somehow misleading because of the 30 mm of vertical movement of the wheel that always should be taken into account while choosing the wheel and tire (so it may look that you can put there even 60 mm tire but I would not go as far exactly because on a bigger bumps the tire could start rubbing the fork).

-Lauf fork is also totally maintenance free as opposite to more traditional forks.
-So you just go for the ride no matter the weather and temperature outside (which can be an issue when you use an elastomer based suspension solutions).
-The only thing you should consider is our own weight because Lauf is limiting this fork to the riders up to 110 kg 😊
+Lauf fork is also totally maintenance-free as opposed to more traditional forks.
+So you just go for the ride no matter the weather and temperature outside (which can be an issue when you use elastomer-based suspension solutions).
+The only thing you should consider is our own weight because Lauf is limiting this fork to the riders up to 110 kg ?

 So should you buy it?

-After a weeks of testing I finally got time to just ride and enjoy the fork and (with the help of a windy weather) I found two more things that should be mentioned:
+After weeks of testing I finally got time to just ride and enjoy the fork and (with the help of windy weather) I found two more things that should be mentioned:

-– the fork makes noises 🙂 If the wind is heavy the construction of the fork will work like some sort of whistle and you definetely can hear it.
+– the fork makes noises 🙂 If the wind is heavy the construction of the fork will work as some sort of whistle and you definitely can hear it.

 – riding on the tops is least beneficial in terms of comfort.
 It seems that the more weight you put on the handlebar the more Lauf fork behaves like a true suspension.